Rome's Best-Kept Secrets: Off The Beaten Path

 The acoustics of hearing opera within hallowed walls is one not soon forgotten and the music is boundless in reaching your soul with every agonizing cry of sorrow from the singers.
 This Italian opera absolutely must be on your to do list if you are interested in the arts.

 As it so happens, I have a thing for visiting catacombs.
-I recently wrote up an article on 7 Bone-chilling Places to see Tombs, Catacombs and Mummies Around the World.
+You can see for yourself in my article on 7 Bone-chilling Places to see Tombs, Catacombs and Mummies Around the World.

-Visit two catacombs and the basilica (# 2 above) on this well packaged tour.
+Visit two catacombs and the Basilica on this well packaged tour.

 Step into opulence and grab a beautiful cocktail at the stunning velvet covered lounge in the St. Regis hotel in Rome.